-7a.3 It is acknowledged that inappropriate parking has recently been observed on open green space outwith the applicant's control to the north, which is held on the account of the Council's Housing Services.
-This matter has been brought to the attention of that service.
-In addition, an investigation is currently underway by the Environmental Protection Unit following reports of noise and air quality issues emanating from the application site.
+7a.3 It is acknowledged that inappropriate parking has recently been observed on land outwith the applicant's control to the north, and this has been brought to the attention of the Council's Housing Department, who have jurisdiction over that land.
+In addition, an investigation is currently underway by the Environmental Protection Team following reports of noise and air quality issues emanating from the application site.
 However, these matters are considered to be separate to the assessment of this planning application, which is for a domestic outbuilding.
 The structure itself is adequately set back from the street to not compromise parking capacity on site, and it is more appropriate to progress any necessary enforcement as regards noise and air quality under separate Environmental Health legislation.
 As such, the proposed retrospective garage structure would accord with Policy HC08.